 Why become a landlord?

 You may decide to become a landlord when you inherit a house, or when you move and let your former home.
-There is an attractive tax incentive for letting a former home (see Former home), but from 1 April 2016 an extra 3% Stamp Duty Land Tax (SDLT) charge was introduced when you acquire a second home without disposing of the first property (see Acquisition).
-This also applies when you buy property in order to let it, if you already have a home.
+There is an attractive tax incentive for letting a former home (see Former home), but you need to pay a supplementary 3% land tax charge when you acquire a second home without disposing of the first property (see Acquisition).
+This also applies when you buy residential property in the UK in order to let it, if you already have a home.

-An investment in let property can create a second income stream for you or your spouse or civil-partner (see Joint owners).
-Some people hold property to provide an alternative fund for retirement and let it in the meantime.
+An investment in let property can create a second income stream for you or your spouse or civil partner (see Joint owners).
+Some people hold property to provide an alternative fund for retirement and let the property in the meantime.

 In this brief guide we look at the pros and cons of letting out residential property in the UK, including furnished holiday accommodation.
 We do not cover the letting of commercial properties in this guide but we are happy to advise on that area of investment on an individual basis.

-From 1 April 2016 when you buy a second home worth £40,000 or more, located in England, Wales or Northern Ireland, which is not a replacement for your main home, you must pay an SDLT supplement of 3% on the entire purchase price.
-This increases the cost of buying a property to let out.
-For example, a main home purchased for £250,000 now incurs an SDLT charge of £2,500, but when it is purchased as a second home or to let out, the SDLT charge will be £10,000.
-A similar 3% Land and Buildings Transaction Tax (LBTT) supplement applies in Scotland from 1 April 2016.
+If you buy a second home worth £40,000 or more, which is not a replacement for your main home, you must pay a land tax supplement of 3% on the entire purchase price.
+This will be charged as Stamp Duty Land Tax (SDLT) in England and Northern Ireland, Land And Buildings Transaction Tax (LBTT) in Scotland and, from 1 April 2018, Land Transaction Tax (LTT) in Wales.

 What are you taxed on?